-Stop asking Is yoga a good full body workout? and get ready to simply embrace it.
+Stop asking the same question and get ready to simply embrace it.
 Why?
 Because it could really change your life.

 Still looking for proof that yoga is a good full body workout?

-It has all the benefits (and more) of other fitness regimines out there.
+It has all the benefits (and more) of other fitness regimens out there.

 Obviously, we’re ready and waiting with that proof.

-But let’s talk about what makes an activity a great full body workout!
-That way, next time you’re wondering – “Is yoga a good workout?” – you won’t even have to take it from us that the answer is “yes.”
+But let’s talk about what makes an activity a great workout!
+That way, next time you’re wondering – if yoga is good for you – you won’t even have to take it from us that the answer is “yes.”

 A full body workout is one that works all of the major muscle groups in your body.